SAP-samples/cloud-espm-cloud-native/README.md

 #### Setup Role collections

 The ESPM application defines a role template called as `Retailer` in the xs-security.json.
 This role template is to define a role collection called as `Retailer`.
 This Retailer role collection is required by a user to accept Sales Orders.
 Creation of Sales Orders can be done by anonymous users.
+More information on adding roles to role collection is [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7596a0bdab4649ac8a6f6721dc72db19.html) .

 To create `Retailer` role collection follow the steps below